Puss in Boots (video game)

-Puss in Boots is an action game based on the film of the same name.
-It was developed by Blitz Games, and released by THQ for Xbox 360, PlayStation 3, Wii and Nintendo DS.
+Puss in Boots is a 2011 action game based on the film of the same name.
+It was developed by Blitz Games Studios and released by THQ for Xbox 360, PlayStation 3, Wii and Nintendo DS.
 It features support for Kinect and PlayStation Move on the respective platforms.
-It was released on October 25, 2011 in North America and on December 2, 2011 in Europe.

 Gameplay

 The console versions of the game provide players an opportunity to engage in frantic swordplay action as Puss, utilizing motion controls, mandatory for the Wii and Xbox 360 versions and optional for the PS3 version, for attack actions.
 The non-Nintendo versions also support multiplayer.
 The Nintendo DS version, which is a rhythm-action game, also requires motion controls via stylus and touch screen.

 Synopsis

 In the years before meeting Shrek and Donkey in Shrek 2, Puss in Boots must clear his name from all charges against him that has made him a wanted fugitive.
 While Puss is trying to steal magic beans from the infamous criminals Jack and Jill, the hero crosses paths with his female counterpart, Kitty Softpaws, who leads him to his old friend turned enemy, Humpty Dumpty.
 Memories of friendship and betrayal enlarges Puss' doubt, but he eventually agrees to help the egg get the magic beans.
 Together, the three of them plan to steal the magic beans, travel to the Giant's castle, steal the golden goose, and clear Puss' name.